 The issue of remedial courses in an open online format is a topic of debate for those in academia.
 Some claim that an open course environment is not the platform for remedial students, especially those who find even remedial courses difficult.
 Others contend that the idea is worth examining and that there may be a way to provide online modules that can give beginning students the help they need.

-Amy Slaton, an associate professor of history at Drexel University, raised the point that, as well-intentioned as experimental remedial programs may be, though, they are simply not going to be realistically viable.
-MOOCs depend on a large number of participating students, since student participation and conversation makes these courses run.
+Amy Slaton, an associate professor of history at Drexel University, raised the point that as well-intentioned as experimental remedial programs may be, though, they are simply not going to be realistically viable.
+MOOCs depend on a large number of participating students since student participation and conversation makes these courses run.
 This kind of system, she noted, cannot sustain the “high-touch teaching” needed to support remedial students.

 The foundation may, in fact, be a bit naïve in their hopes to create valuable programs for change without huge financial investments.
-The winning programs will receive on-year grants of up to $50,000.
+The winning programs will receive one-year grants of up to $50,000.
 It is not known at this time whether this amount would be enough to build in the kind of in-system support needed for remedial students.

 The primary goal for Melinda and Bill Gates, however, is to prompt a study into the ways remedial MOOC courses might work and research what is effective and why.
-Paul LeBlanc, president of Southern New Hampshire University, echoed this sentiment stating that the grants are meant to do no more than seek a method to understand “where MOOCs can be effective, and where they can’t.”
+Paul LeBlanc, president of Southern New Hampshire University, echoed this sentiment stating that the grants are meant to do no more than seeking a method to understand “where MOOCs can be effective, and where they can’t.”

 “The innovations so far exhibited with MOOCs are all about opening up elite brands to the masses and education for free,” said LeBlanc.
 “Neither of those innovations, which so captivates the press and others, actually addresses the real tough teaching and learning challenges at the heart of remedial education.”